Advice and information

 What does our education look like?

 In line with government guidance, the majority of courses are being delivered online.
 Fortunately, exams and practical training can continue as usual.
 And students who cannot study at home can also continue to use our study areas.
+From 26 April onwards, students will be able to attend Windesheim for up to one day a week.

 - What are the measures taken by Windesheim?